beckybeauchamp1/zoosnapz/README.md

 - [Lightwidget] (https://lightwidget.com/) for Instagram integration
 - Ruby on Rails (version 4.2.6) on the back end
 - PostgreSQL as the database

+## Installation instructions

+*For Users*

+Visit the application at [http://zoosnapz.herokuapp.com](http://zoosnapz.herokuapp.com]) and navigate through the app to learn more about your favorite animals.

+*For Developers*

+Be sure that you install the latest versions of Ruby and Rails, and then run `$ bundle install` from the command line to install all dependencies listed in the `Gemfile`.
+You will also need to use PostgreSQL as your database; therefore, please make certain that the tell-tale "blue elephant" is running when you open the app.